Location Of Electron In Atom

 Let'southward consider the hydrogen atom, which nosotros already drew a Bohr model of.

-What you're looking at in these pictures are graphs of the probability of the electron's location.
+Probable locations of the electron in the footing state of the Hydrogen atom. | What you're looking at in these pictures are graphs of the probability of the electron's location.
 The nucleus is at the eye of each of these graphs, and where the graph is lightest is where the electron is almost likely to lie.
 What you see here is sort of a cantankerous section.
 That is, you accept to imagine the motion-picture show rotated around the vertical axis.
 So the region inhabited by this electron looks like a disk, just it should actually be a sphere.
-This graph is for an electron in its everyman possible energy state, or "ground land."
+This graph is for an electron in its everyman possible energy state, or "ground land." |

 To the right is an excited state of hydrogen.
 Notice that at the center, where the nucleus is, the moving-picture show is nighttime, indicating that the electron is unlikely to be there.
 The two light regions, where the electron is most likely to exist institute, are really just one region.
-Remember, you take to mentally rotate this around a vertical axis, and then that in three dimensions the low-cal region is actually doughnut shaped. excited state of Hydrogen atom
+Remember, you take to mentally rotate this around a vertical axis, and then that in three dimensions the low-cal region is actually doughnut shaped. | Probable locations of the electron in an excited state of Hydrogen. |

 The text and images in this department were adapted from Dave Slaven's page on The Atom (see References below).